RosterElf Logo

 • Calculate penalties correctly: Apply the right rates for weekends, public holidays, and overtime

-• Pay all allowances: Don't forget laundry, meal, first aid, and other entitlements
+• Pay all allowances: Don't forget clothing/laundry, meal, HMR/RMMR, on-premises meal, transport, and motor vehicle allowances where applicable

 • Keep records: Maintain time and wages records for 7 years